BlockstreamResearch/simplicity/README.md

 ## Contact

-Interested parties are welcome to join the [Simplicity mailing list](https://lists.ozlabs.org/listinfo/simplicity).
+Discussions are hosted on [Github discussions](https://github.com/BlockstreamResearch/simplicity/discussions), and there's a [Simplicity Telegram Community](https://t.me/simplicity_community).

-Issues and pull-requests can be made through GitHub's interface.
+We welcome issues and pull-requests.